dilyn-corner/ubuntu-core-riscv64/README.md

 # Be sure to change authority-id, brand-id
 snapcraft create-key   riscy-key
 snapcraft register-key riscy-key
-snap sign -k riscy-key ubuntu-core-20-riscv64.json > ubuntu-core-20-riscv64.model
+snap sign -k riscy-key ubuntu-core-XX-riscv64.json > ubuntu-core-XX-riscv64.model

 ubuntu-image snap        \
     --snap gadget/*.snap \
     --snap kernel/*.snap \
-    ubuntu-core-20-riscv64.model
+    ubuntu-core-*-riscv64.model
 ```

-Once you have built the Ubuntu Core image, merely write it to an SD card, insert
+Once you have built the Ubuntu Core image, put the Icicle kit into upload mode
-the card into the Sipeed Lichee RV, and add power.
-In order to get output,
-connect to the board via UART.

-**NOTE**: after some testing, I intend on adding a way for HDMI to be the
-default output.
+and flash the image to the eMMC in your favorite way.
+This can be done by
+plugging a microUSB cable into both of the ports on the board and pulling up the
+supervisor console using `screen /dev/ttyUSB0 115200`.
+Boot the board and
+interrupt the boot sequence, then enter `usbdmsc` to make the eMMC available for
+writing on the host machine.
+Use a tool like `dd` to write the image (`dd
+if=polarfire.img of=/dev/sdX bs=32M status=progress; sync`), use `ctrl+c` in
+`screen` to end the `usbdmsc` command, and execute `boot` to boot into Ubuntu
+Core! `screen /dev/ttyUSB1 115200` should show you the boot process from
+`u-boot` to Linux to Core.

 ### Future work

-Slim the `kconfig` section of the `snapcraft.yaml`, potentially by simply using
-the official Ubuntu kernel.
+TBD.

+Some software fixes are required from upstream for a fully functional device.

 ```
 {